-The following control bits have changed names, but have the same functionality and register location:
+The following control bits have changed name, but have same functionality and register location:

 - PWM10 is changed to WGM10.

 - PWM11 is changed to WGM11.

 - CTC1 is changed to WGM12.

 The following bits are added to the 16-bit Timer/Counter Control Registers: